quiltdata/quilt/docs/faq.md

 Please note that this secret token confers full access to your Quilt account, so proceed with caution and keep your secrets safe.

-Tokens do expire, so you may have to load a new token on your remote machines from time to time.
+Tokens do expire, so you may have to load a new token on your remote machines every 90 days or so.
 If you're having authentication issues on your remote machines, please try performing a fresh login on your local machine, and uploading your new token to your remote machines.